GeoNode/geonode/docs/usage/managing_maps/create_map.rst

     *The Layers Switcher Pane*

 | You can add as many layers as you want, use the left panel to adjust their order on the map (by dragging and dropping them up or down in the list) and opacity.
-| The map can be then saved by closing the right catalog pane and clicking on the *options button*, then chose *save as*.
+| The map can be then saved by closing the right catalog pane and clicking on the :guilabel:`options` button, then chose :guilabel:`save as`.

 .. figure:: img/maps_save_map_button.png
     :align: center